RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Parameters

 * **key**: The name of the filter
-* **CAPACITY**: If specified, should be followed by the desired capacity for the filter to be created.
-This parameter is ignored if the filter already exists.
+* **ITEMS**: Indicates the beginning of the items to be added to the filter.
+This parameter must be specified.

-    If the filter is automatically created and this parameter is absent, then the default capacity (specified at the module-level) is used.
-See `BF.RESERVE` for more information on the impacts of this value.
-* **ERROR**: If specified, should be followed by the the error ratio of the newly created filter if it does not yet exist.
-If the filter is automatically created and `ERROR` is not specified then the default module-level error rate is used.
-See `BF.RESERVE` for more information on the format of this value.
-* **expansion**: If a new sub-filter is created, its size will be the size of the current filter multiplied by `expansion`.
-    Default expansion value is 2.
-This means each subsequent sub-filter will be twice as large as the previous one.
+Optional parameters:

 * **NOCREATE**: If specified, indicates that the filter should not be created if it does not already exist.
 If the filter does not yet exist, an error is returned rather than creating it automatically.
 This may be used where a strict separation between filter creation and filter addition is desired.
 It is an error to specify `NOCREATE` together with either `CAPACITY` or `ERROR`.
+* **capacity**: If specified, should be followed by the desired `capacity` for the filter to be created.
+This parameter is ignored if the filter already exists.
+    If the filter is automatically created and this parameter is absent, then the default `capacity` (specified at the module-level) is used.
+See `BF.RESERVE` for more information on the impacts of this value.
+* **error**: If specified, should be followed by the the `error` ratio of the newly created filter if it does not yet exist.
+If the filter is automatically created and `error` is not specified then the default module-level error rate is used.
+See `BF.RESERVE` for more information on the format of this value.
 * **NONSCALING**: Prevents the filter from creating additional sub-filters if initial capacity is reached.
 Non-scaling filters requires slightly less memory than their scaling counterparts.
-* **ITEMS**: Indicates the beginning of the items to be added to the filter.
-This parameter must be specified.
+* **expansion**: When capacity is reached, an additional sub-filter is created.
+    The new sub-filter size is that of the latest sub-filter multiplied by `expansion`.
+If number of elements to be stored in the filter is unknown, `expansion` of 2 or more is recommended to reduce the number of sub-filters, else, `expansion` of 1 is recommended to reduce memory consumption.
+    Default expansion value is 2.

 ### Examples